A list of my favourite and most used things.

 - Royal Talens Art Creation Sketchbook - LOVE.
 Love the A5 size, love the 140/gsm paper, love the price, love that they work for mixed media and even light watercolors (with a bit of buckling, but hey!).
 If you are in Europe, head to a local or online art supply store, instead of Amazon.
 They cost like 3-4€ in an art shop, rather than 7-10€ on Bezos' shop.
 Actually, every single art supply I have researched was cheaper on the dedicated shops!

 - Crayola 150 Supertips - Personally, I am enamored!
 150 was maybe a bit overkill.
-And they don’t have color names or numbers, so I had to swatch and number each one.
+And they don't have color names or numbers, so I had to swatch and number each one.
 But I love them.
-I love sketching with them on my journal, using for painting small areas, they are awesome, fun and playful and creative.
-Those get streaky on larger areas, so if that bothers you go for alcohol markers of acrylic markers.

 Music